2021-2022 C-DEBI Virtual Meeting Series

-Members of the C-DEBI community meet annually to report on and discuss presently-active, C-DEBI-funded research and education and outreach projects.
-The size of the meeting is limited to approximately 70 people to support well-integrated discussions; priority invitation will be given to those C-DEBI participants with active grants who have not presented on their work previously.
-Stay tuned for details regarding our next Annual Meeting.
-As in previous years, the meeting will be preceded by a graduate student and postdoctoral professional development workshop.
+Members of the C-DEBI community met annually to report on and discuss presently-active, C-DEBI-funded research and education and outreach projects.
+The size of the meetings were limited to approximately 70 people to support well-integrated discussions; priority invitation was given to those C-DEBI participants with active grants who had not presented on their work previously.

 2015-2017 Introduction to Bioinformatics Workshop